-- If you are establishing a new law practice in the ACT, you must first contact the ACT Law Society to register your information.
+- If you are establishing a new law practice in the ACT or the NT, you must first contact the ACT Law Society or Law Society NT to register your information.

 You can then contact our Insurance Services team at email@example.com or 1800 650 748 in order to arrange for an information pack to be sent to you.
 This pack contains full details of how to arrange your PII, including a password allowing you to log in to our website and complete your law practice’s insurance application.
 If you are ready to do this now, please click here.

 The Lawcover PII policy covers the former principals and employees of any prior practice that has been succeeded by a new law practice applying for insurance.